** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 POW(10, 2)

-ABS () - Returns the absolute value of a number or the operand (value without the sign).
+ABS () - A function that returns the absolute value of a number or the operand (value without the sign).

 ABS(NumberFieldA)